0xAX/linux-insides/Misc/contribute.md

 }
 ```

-This function looks for a match of any character in the group, and returns that position.
-During research of source code of the Linux kernel, I have noted that [lib/string.c](https://github.com/torvalds/linux/blob/master/lib/string.c#L473) source code file contains implementation of the `strpbrk` function that does the same that `dgap_sinidex`.
-It is not a good idea to use a custom implementation of a function that already exists.
-So we can remove the `dgap_sindex` function from the [drivers/staging/dgap/dgap.c](https://github.com/torvalds/linux/blob/master/drivers/staging/dgap/dgap.c) source code file and use the `strpbrk` instead.
+This function looks for a match of any character in the group and returns that position.
+During research of source code of the Linux kernel, I have noted that the [lib/string.c](https://github.com/torvalds/linux/blob/master/lib/string.c#L473) source code file contains the implementation of the `strpbrk` function that does the same thing as `dgap_sinidex`.
+It is not a good idea to use a custom implementation of a function that already exists, so we can remove the `dgap_sindex` function from the [drivers/staging/dgap/dgap.c](https://github.com/torvalds/linux/blob/master/drivers/staging/dgap/dgap.c) source code file and use the `strpbrk` instead.

 First of all let's create new `git` branch based on the current master that synced with the Linux kernel mainline repo: